Here's a reminder of all the BAFTA nominations ahead of the awards ceremony - Goss.ie

 Recognising the very best in film of the past year, the BAFTAs are held in London.

-Taking place on Sunday, February 2nd, the ceremony will be hosted by Graham Norton and broadcast on BBC.
+Taking place tonight, Sunday, February 2nd, the ceremony will be hosted by Graham Norton and broadcast on BBC.

 Leading the nominations are Joker with 11, The Irishman and Once Upon a Time… in Hollywood with 10 and 9 for 1917.